iotaledger/iota-wiki/internal/learn/the-community/discord.md

 - Visit the 📋 ｜ learn-the-rules channel
   Please read the information there to learn about our rules and tips.

-- Access the 🦺 ｜ stay-safe channel<br/>
+- Access the 🦺 ｜ stay-safe channel
   Read the tips there to understand how to stay safe on Discord.

 - Access the 📛 ｜ get-your-badges channel<br/>